 Infrastructure as Code (IaC)

-Infrastructure as Code (IaC) is the process of dynamically managing and provisioning infrastructure through code instead of a manual process to simplify app development, configuration, and runtime.
+Infrastructure as code (IaC) is the process of dynamically managing and provisioning infrastructure through code instead of through a manual process to simplify app development, configuration, and runtime.
 IaC leverages code to:

 • Automate infrastructure provisioning, deployment, configuration, and management

-The vast adoption of workloads, containers and cloud computing has made IaC an important part of DevOps, enabling automation and continuously monitoring the entire application lifecycle, from integration and testing to delivery and deployment.
-It is also an important aspect of application and container security, as well as overall workload protection.
+The vast adoption of workloads, containers, and cloud computing has made IaC an important part of DevOps, enabling automation and continuous monitoring of the entire application life cycle, from integration and testing to delivery and deployment.
+It is also an important aspect of application and container security as well as overall workload protection.

-While IaC may add complexity within the IT environment, the advantages of doing so generally outweigh the cost of implementation and management.
+Though IaC may add complexity within the IT environment, the advantages of employing it generally outweigh the cost of implementation and management.

 1. Speed

-IaC is a critical enabler of agile development, continuous integration/continuous delivery (CI/CD) and DevOps practices in that it eliminates most manual provisioning and configurations of cloud infrastructure components by allowing the team to provision infrastructure via a coded script for every environment, which is significantly faster.
+IaC is a critical enabler of agile development, continuous integration/continuous delivery (CI/CD), and DevOps practices.
+It eliminates most manual provisioning and configurations of cloud infrastructure components by allowing the team to provision infrastructure via a coded script for every environment, which is significantly faster.

 2. Accuracy

-By relying on code, IaC limits mistakes within the configuration process and also cuts down on inconsistencies that may occur when more than one person is responsible for configuration.
+By relying on code, IaC limits mistakes within the configuration process and cuts down on inconsistencies that can occur when more than one person is responsible for configuration.

 3. Accountability

-You can enable version-controlled infrastructure and configuration changes on your IaC like any other code source file.
-This gives you full traceability of changes made in your configurations, which you can rely on to hold users accountable if needed.
+You can enable version-controlled infrastructure and configuration changes in your IaC like any other code source file.
+This gives you full traceability of changes made in your configurations, which you can use to hold users accountable if needed.

 4. Efficiency